codeanywhere/documentation-old/preferences/general.md

 	"theme": "white"
 }
 ```
 And by doing this, you'll override settings from Default.
-We'll keep updating this feature so stick around!